allan-simon/mock-amqp-server/README.md

 ## What are the available HTTP calls

+  * `GET /` to open in your browser, will show you all the internal state, practical when you don't know where to look
   * `MOCK_FLUSH /` reset the mock internal state
   * `DELETE /messages-in-queue/$QUEUE_NAME` purge messages of the given queue
   * `DELETE /messages-in-exchange/$EXCHANGE_NAME` purge messages of the given exchanges